Azure/azure-osconfig/docs/modules.md

 For the first version of OSConfig, there was a single process, with modules loaded in-proc.
 In the current version of OSConfig there are two processes, one for the agent and the other for the platform and the later loads the modules in-proc.
 In a further future version modules could be isolated to run each into their own processes, via an executable shell provided by OSConfig.

 In general, any process can load a module and communicate to it over the MMI.
-The module developer shall not assume that the module will be loaded by a certain process or that will be only invoked over PnP and IoT Hub.
+The module developer shall not assume that the module will be loaded by a certain process or that it will be only invoked over a specific management authority.

 The MMI is a simple C API and includes the calls described in this section.